minoobeyzavi/Transpara/Druid/StreamingData.md

 Depending on what druid.storage.type is set to, Druid will upload segments to some Deep Storage.
 Local disk is used as the default deep storage.

+Dimensions      Attributes you can filter and split on.
+Metrics         Values you can aggregate.
 -L              If server has been moved, redo request on the new location.
 -H              Extra header to include in the request.
 -X              Custom request method.